Updated: Dec 26, 2022

 The simplest things can be the most enjoyable for students.

-Note: we are all for individual rewards systems to reinforce positive behaviour, we just suggest holding off on those in the first week and considering introducing in week 2.
+Note: we are all for individual rewards systems to reinforce positive behaviour, we just suggest holding off on those in the first week and considering introducing them in week 2.
 Ideally, spend time encouraging teamwork and collaboration amongst the class.

 How you deal with it in your class will make all the difference.
 Yes, there will be students who will push your buttons.
 Ideally, you do not want them to witness it, getting under your skin.